DanKolev/aws_wordpress_manual_build/part_4_add_RDS_update_ LT.md

 Scroll down and select `Free Tier` under templates _this ensures there will be no costs for the database but it will be single AZ only_

-under `Db instance identifier` enter `a4lWordPress` under `Master Username` enter enter the value from here https://console.aws.amazon.com/systems-manager/parameters/A4L/Wordpress/DBUser/description?region=us-east-1&tab=Table
+under `Db instance identifier` enter `SPCWordPress` under `Master Username` enter enter the value from here https://console.aws.amazon.com/systems-manager/parameters/SPC/Wordpress/DBUser/description?region=us-east-1&tab=Table
-under `Master Password` and `Confirm Password` enter the value from here https://console.aws.amazon.com/systems-manager/parameters/A4L/Wordpress/DBPassword/description?region=us-east-1&tab=Table
+under `Master Password` and `Confirm Password` enter the value from here https://console.aws.amazon.com/systems-manager/parameters/SPC/Wordpress/DBPassword/description?region=us-east-1&tab=Table

 Under `DB Instance size`, then `DB instance class`, then `Burstable classes (includes t classes)` make sure db.t3.micro or db.t2.micro is selected
-Scroll down, under `Connectivity`, `Virtual private cloud (VPC)` select `A4LVPC`
+Scroll down, under `Connectivity`, `Virtual private cloud (VPC)` select `SPCVPC`
 Ensure under `Subnet group` that `wordpressrdssubnetgroup` is selected
 Make sure `Public Access` is set to `No`
-Under `VPC security groups` make sure `choose existing` is selected, remove `default` and add `A4LVPC-SG-Database`
+Under `VPC security groups` make sure `choose existing` is selected, remove `default` and add `SPCVPC-SG-Database`
 Under `Availability Zone` set `us-east-1a`
 Scroll down and expand `Additional configuration`
-in the `Initial database name` box enter the value from here https://console.aws.amazon.com/systems-manager/parameters/A4L/Wordpress/DBName/description?region=us-east-1&tab=Table
+in the `Initial database name` box enter the value from here https://console.aws.amazon.com/systems-manager/parameters/SPC/Wordpress/DBName/description?region=us-east-1&tab=Table
 Scroll to the bottom and click `create Database`

 ** this will take anywhere up to 30 minutes to create ... it will need to be fully ready before you move to the next step - coffee time !!!! **